KryptonMC/docs/getting-started.md

 ## Adding in a plugin.conf so your plugin is recognized.

 plugin.conf is required for any plugin with Krypton to load.
 An example below of what you can put in it.
+This would go in the same place where plugin.yml goes. *src/main/resources*
 ```
 id = "your-project-id"
 name = "your-project-name"